Iceland 5-Day Road Trip

 Iceland Landscape Photography

-Some of the most spectacular scenes unfold as you drive through the landscape of Iceland.
-Our plan was a three-and-a-half-day round trip from Reykjavik to Stokksnes, approximately 1,250 kilometers in total, 777 miles.
+Some of the most spectacular scenes unfold as you drive through Iceland's landscape.
+We planned a three-and-a-half-day round trip from Reykjavik to Stokksnes, approximately 1,250 kilometers (777 miles).

-Due to the fact, that Highway 1 is a two-lane highway, and most often does not have a shoulder, pulling over at the exact spot you envision is not always possible, and at times prohibited.
+Because Highway 1 is a two-lane highway and most often does not have a shoulder, pulling over at the exact spot you envision is not always possible and is sometimes prohibited.

-There are however plenty of opportunities to take photos from designated pullouts, side roads, and parking lots along the route.
-The photo below is captured from the road between Skógafass and the Black Sand Beach at Reynisfjara near Vik.
+However, there are plenty of opportunities to take photos from designated pullouts, side roads, and parking lots along the route.
+The photo below was captured from the road between Skógafass and the Black Sand Beach at Reynisfjara near Vik.

 The long and winding Highway 1, surrounded by beautiful landscapes.